Barionix/gogram/README.md

 The Gogram package makes the API handling easier so you can easily build a telegram bot with a few lines of code.

 ## Installing
-You can install the package by using the `go get` command.
+You can install the package by using the `go get` command:
 ` go get -u github.com/JuniorMario/gogram`

-or you can clone the repositoy and move it to the your GOPATH
+or you can clone the repositoy and move it to  your GOPATH
 ```
 $ git clone https://github.com/JuniorMario/gogram
-$ mv telego $GOPATH
+$ mv gogram $GOPATH
 ```

 ### Simple bot example